lizzybrooks/code-based-art/week2/tutorials/Response.md

     Easing allows the values asigned to follow the mouse loosely- to lag behind to create a more fluid motion.
 With easing there are two values: The current value and the value to move toward.
      ![Easing](images/easing.png) <br>

+     The value of the x variable is always getting closer to target x.
+The speed at wich it catches up with target x is set with easing variable.
+A small value causes more of a delay than a larger value.
+With an easing value of 1 there os no delay.

 5. ### Click